 I had another reminder of the impact of storytelling when someone tweeted at The Levo League saying that they had gone through sorority recruitment, and ultimately joined a chapter, because of my article series.
 The articles are comprised of sorority sister’s stories about their experiences and the benefits of being involved in Greek Life.
 Our collective stories made an impact.

-I learned storytelling from sorority recruitment, but I wanted other sisters to share how recruitment had helped them with their career.
+I learned storytelling from sorority recruitment, but I wanted other sisters to share how sorority recruitment had helped them with their careers.

 Here are their stories: